solana-labs/solana/docs/src/running-validator/validator-stake.md

 * `solana validators` displays the current active stake of all validators, including yours
 * `solana stake-history ` shows the history of stake warming up and cooling down over recent epochs
 * Look for log messages on your validator indicating your next leader slot: `[2019-09-27T20:16:00.319721164Z INFO solana_core::replay_stage] <VALIDATOR_IDENTITY_PUBKEY> voted and reset PoH at tick height ####.
 My next leader slot is ####`
-* Once your stake is warmed up, you will see a stake balance listed for your validator on the [Solana Network Explorer](http://explorer.solana.com/validators)
+* Once your stake is warmed up, you will see a stake balance listed for your validator by running `solana validators`

 ## Monitor Your Staked Validator